telekom-mms/sectpmctl/README.md

 ...
   inLockout:                 0
 ...
-user@laptop:~$
 ```

-The command which will be executed later while installing, "sectpmctl tpm provisioning", should run successfully with a cleared TPM and the
+The command which will be executed later while installing (`sectpmctl tpm provisioning`) should run successfully with a cleared TPM and the
 the output should look like this:

 ```